sheaves/sheaves.github.io/me.md

 My undergraduate and graduate studies were funded by the [A*STAR National Science Scholarship](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/national-science-scholarship-bs).

-## Computational Social Science and NLP research
+## Computational Social Science research
 At IHPC, I worked with an interdisciplinary group of social scientists, psychologists and engineers led by [Joe Simons](https://sites.google.com/view/joe-simons/), on applications of NLP and LLMs to social media analytics, stance detection, and topic modeling.

 ### Social science papers